farcasterxyz/docs/docs/developers/guides/basics/hello-world.md

 Now, we will add an account key to the key registry.
 Every account key must have a signed metadata field from the fid of the app requesting it.
 In our case, we will use our own fid.
 Note, this requires you to sign a message with the private key of the address holding the fid.
-If this is not possible, register a separate fid for the app fist and use that.
+If this is not possible, register a separate fid for the app first and use that.

 ```typescript
 const getOrRegisterAccountKey = async (fid: number) => {